-Number of overall students included in the Student Population section in the SLO Template
+Number of overall students included in the

 The SLO score represents the percentage of students who met the growth target(s).
 For example, if 92 percent of a teacher's students met the growth target, the SLO score would be 92.
 The SLO score then falls within a range that corresponds to one of four descriptive and numerical ratings.